 - brain injury

-The patient continues to have uncontrollable tremor at limbs, which is particularly obvious when not otherwise at motions.
-The tremor is usually first found at one hand, then gradually extended to the lower limb of the same side.
-Finally the other side of the body may also be affected.
+The patient will continue to have uncontrollable tremor of his limbs, especially obvious when at rest and not in motion.
+The tremor usually starts with one hand, then gradually extended to the lower limb of the same side.
+Eventually the other side of the body may also be affected.

 Bradykinesia (slow movement)

-This include a series of phenomena such as: difficulty in writing - the patient’s handwriting gets progressively smaller and squiggly; long time sitting without postural change; feeling difficulty to start and stop walking; lacking facial expression etc.
+This includes a range of phenomena such as: difficulty in writing with the patient’s handwriting getting smaller and more squiggy; sitting for a long time without changing the posture; feeling difficult to start or stop walking; lacking in facial expression etc.

 Postural Instability (poor balance)

 Due to problem in maintaining balance, the patient will often tend to shuffle forward in small and quick steps once he starts to walk, while his body would dash forward in order to keep balance.